aeternity/protocol/contracts/contract_transactions.md

 Anyone can create a new contract by submitting a create contract transaction.

 The transaction contains:
 - The address of the contract owner (the one signing and paying for the transaction)
+- Nonce of the owner/creator account.
 - The byte code of the contract
 - The VM to use
 - A transaction fee
+- A deposit (an even number, 0 is accepted).
+- An amount (aeons to transfer to the account, 0 is accepted).
 - Gas for the initial call
+- Gas price for the call.
 - Call data for the initial call (usually including a function name and args, interpreted by the contract).